 People with facial palsy may need to take more care when using hand sanitiser.
 When you press the pump on the hand sanitiser it generates aerosols which are a potential threat to the skin and the surface of the eye.
 An allergic or inflammatory response can occur, particularly in those with pre-existing eye conditions.
 Visit this link for more information about eye care and sanitiser.

 A Family Day was planned for 11 July 2020 at Eureka! in Halifax.
 This was cancelled due to the pandemic.
+We held a Zoom Christmas Quiz for children in December 2020.

 Great North Run